-- American Heart Association Health Care Provider CPR certification; - submission of a complete immunization record; - completion of an online application and Registration Agreement Form. - \Acceptance is subject to permission from applicant's State Board of Nursing for MVNU to offer the MSN in his/her state.
+- American Heart Association Health Care Provider CPR certification; - · submission of a complete immunization record; - completion of an online application and Registration Agreement Form.

+\Acceptance is subject to permission from applicant's State Board of Nursing for MVNU to offer the MSN in his/her state.

-Applicants from countries and US territories in which English is not the primary language must also provide recent evidence of proficiency in English by scoring 80 or above on the Internet-based TOEFL with subscores in writing, reading, speaking and listening of at least 20; or scoring 550 or above on the written TOEFL (Test of English as a Foreign Language) with subscores in writing and reading of at least 50.
+Applicants from foreign countries and U.S. territories must also provide recent evidence of proficiency in English by: 1) scoring 80 or above on the Internet-based TOEFL with subscores in writing, reading, speaking and listening of at least 20; 2) scoring 550 or above on the written TOEFL (Test of English as a Foreign Language) with subscores in writing and reading of at least 50; or 3) scoring 6.0 or above on the IELTS (International English Language Testing System).
 All tests of English proficiency must have been taken in the last two years to be considered for acceptance.

 Up to six (6) credit hours of graduate work may be transferred from regionally accredited colleges, or universities.
 Credit is transferred on a course-by-course basis as applicable to the degree.
 Transfer credit is granted only if grades of "B" or better were earned, and provided the course is a reasonable equivalent to one required in the program.
 No credit for prior learning is awarded.
-Equivalence of course content and transfer of credit is determined by the GPS MSN Program Coordinator.
+Equivalence of course content and transfer of credit is determined by the Program Coordinator.